shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 <img src="https://github.com/user-attachments/assets/8d63fda6-ad88-43bc-905f-26a522e8dc17" width="516.75" height="379.75"/>

 ##### Spine Assembly
+The Spine assembly will require:
+ - an M3 hex screwdriver
-The Spine assembly will require a M3 hex screwdriver, 4 silver M3 screws from the motor package, 8 hex nuts, 8 M3 x 12 mm hex screws.
+ - 4 silver servo horn M3 screws from the motor package
+ - 8 hex nuts
+ - 8 M3 x 12 mm hex screws

 As recommended with every step, it is best to pre-thread the screw holes on the 3D printed parts.

 To begin assembling, attach the frame of the spine to the hips.
 It is important that you attach the spine by the screw attachments that don’t include the servo horn location.
 It is also recommended that you screw in the spine with four screws in a diamond shape (the only screw holes that M3 screws will fit).
 This will give you a stable base for you to attach the rest of the torso on.
 This step should not impede instructions provided later for the Lower Body Assembly.

 The figure below shows screw placement:

 <img src="https://github.com/user-attachments/assets/fbe803f9-e4f2-4b21-bb7f-3550fc4fc05e" width="516.75" height="379.75"/>